zarquon-42/es-theme-carbon/readme.txt

 voluntary or waivable statutory or compulsory licensing scheme.
 In all other cases the Licensor expressly reserves any right to collect such royalties, including when the Licensed Material is used other than for NonCommercial purposes.
-Section 3 ï¿½ License Conditions.
+Section 3 – License Conditions.

 Your exercise of the Licensed Rights is expressly made subject to the following conditions.